SystemsApproach/private5g/radio.rst

 3.2.1 Multiplexing in 4G
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The 4G approach to multiplexing downstream transmissions is called
+We start with 4G because it provides a foundational understanding that
+makes 5G easier to explain, where both 4G and 5G use an approach to
-*Orthogonal Frequency-Division Multiple Access (OFDMA)*, a specific
+multiplexing called *Orthogonal Frequency-Division Multiple Access
+(OFDMA)*.
+You can think of OFDMA as a specific application of OFDM,
-application of OFDM that multiplexes data over a set of 12 orthogonal (non-interfering)
+that in the 4G case, multiplexes data over a set of 12 orthogonal
-subcarrier frequencies, each of which is modulated independently.\ [#]_ The
+(non-interfering) subcarrier frequencies, each of which is modulated
-“Multiple Access” in OFDMA implies that data can simultaneously be
+independently.\ [#]_ The “Multiple Access” in OFDMA implies that data
-sent on behalf of multiple users, each on a different subcarrier
+can simultaneously be sent on behalf of multiple users, each on a
-frequency and for a different duration of time.
-The subbands are
+different subcarrier frequency and for a different duration of
-narrow (e.g., 15 kHz), and the coding of user data into OFDMA symbols
+time.
+The 4G-defined subbands are narrow (e.g., 15 kHz), and the
+coding of user data into OFDMA symbols is designed to minimize the
-is designed to minimize the risk of data loss due to interference.
+risk of data loss due to interference.

-.. [#] 4G uses a different multiplexing strategy for upstream
+.. [#] 4G uses OFDMA for downstream traffic, and a different
-       transmissions (from user devices to base stations), but we do
+       multiplexing strategy for upstream transmissions (from user
+       devices to base stations), but we do not describe it because
-       not describe it because the approach is not applicable to 5G.
+       the approach is not applicable to 5G.

 The use of OFDMA naturally leads to conceptualizing the radio spectrum
 as a 2-D resource, as shown in :numref:`Figure %s <fig-sched-grid>`,